 Owner of restaurant chain Bacari, Kronfli has expanded his business to over five locations around Los Angeles today.
 However, Kronfli has had to redesign his restaurants and business plan to be able to adhere to regulations regarding coronavirus.

 Referring to the first lockdown, Kronfli notes, “Last time they shut us down, the first time, we had shifted our business to grocery stores.
-We kinda knew there was a need for toilet paper, hand sanitizer, dried goods, flour, fruits and vegetables, etc.”
+We kinda knew there was a need for toilet paper, hand sanitizer, dried goods, flour, fruits and vegetables, etc.” One can find more info here on making a safer online transaction.

 After trying to convert his sit-down style restaurant to a delivery-only operation, Kronfli came up with the idea to set up street vendors where his restaurant could sell food.